Skip to content

 Note

-If your package doesn't work with the plugin, please create an issue.
+If a package doesn't work with the plugin, please open an issue.

-I have a build error or runtime crash from my native dependency
+Build error or runtime crash from a native dependency?

-• Run your application on Xcode and check for errors
+1. Run your app in Xcode and check the error:

-• If you have a Undefined symbol build error, you MUST add your dependency to Xcode
+• Undefined symbol → you must add the dependency to Xcode

-• If you have objc/C++/C runtime crash , you MUST add your dependency to Xcode
+• ObjC / C++ / C runtime crash → you must add the dependency to Xcode

-• Use the includeProduct option to generate a local package to include in your Xcode project
+• Use the includeProduct option to generate a local package that Xcode picks up automatically

 • Manually add the dependency to your Xcode project

-By default, the dependencies are not available from your application, but if you need them, you can add them inside the includeProduct configuration, and then the dependency will be included inside a local package.
+By default, bridge dependencies are not visible to your app code.
+To expose them, add them to the includeProduct configuration — the plugin will bundle them into a local package.

 Local Package

-If the dependencies must be declared on the Xcode side; in that case, you will see the following message during the build:
+When a dependency must be declared on the Xcode side, the plugin prints a message during the build:

-Please add it to your xcode project as a local package dependency; it will add the missing content.
+Please add it to your Xcode project as a local package dependency.

 Example